Horncastle: English Civil War

 Four miles out is the village of Winceby, where in 1643 the Battle of Winceby helped to gain Lincolnshire for Parliament, although its leader, Oliver Cromwell, was almost killed.
 Local legend has it that the 13 scythe blades hanging on the wall of the south chapel of St Mary's Church were used as weapons at Winceby, but this is mainly seen as apocryphal.
 The historical opinion is that they probably date from the Lincolnshire Rising of 1536.
 Both theories on the scythes appear in the "Church History" Lincoln website.

 Blood sports

 Horncastle was once a centre for cockfighting and bull-baiting.
 The Fighting Cocks remains the name of a local pub.
 Bull-baiting was practised in the area known as the Bull Ring.
 One historian finds that the practise continued until about 1810.
-Both these sports were banned in England and Wales under the Cruelty to Animals Act of 1835.
+Both these sports were banned in England and Wales under the Cruelty to Animals Act 1835.